Hani Nassef

 Biography

-Hani Nassef is a partner at Helmy, Hamza & Partners, Baker McKenzie Cairo, where he heads the Mergers and Acquisitions practice group.
-As a prominent corporate and M&A lawyer with over 16 years of experience in Egypt and across the MENA region, Hani brings a wealth of top-tier transactional knowledge and excellent corporate client relationships.
-He advises both strategic and financial investors on a wide range of regional and international mergers and acquisitions, joint ventures, equity capital markets transactions and corporate reorganizations.
-Hani also has on-the-ground experience acting on inbound and outbound M&A and other corporate transactions across the MENA region, and has acted for a number of clients on transactions that took place in Sub-Saharan Africa.
+Hani Nassef is a partner and head of the mergers and acquisitions and equity capital market practices at Baker McKenzie Cairo (Helmy, Hamza & Partners).
+As a prominent corporate and M&A lawyer with over 20 years of experience in Egypt and the MENA region, Hani brings top-tier transactional knowledge and excellence.
+Hani brings top-tier transactional knowledge and excellent corporate client relationships.
+He also has on-the-ground experience acting on inbound and outbound M&A and other corporate transactions across the MENA region and has acted for several clients on transactions in Sub-Saharan Africa.
 Hani received his law degree from Cairo University's Faculty of Law in 2004.
 In addition, he earned his master's degree in law from Northwestern University's School of Law in 2008.
 He was admitted to the Egyptian Bar Association in 2004.

 Practice Focus